arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Package managers

 All projects have some kind of external dependencies on libraries and most programming languages have at least one package manager to handle installation of these.
 For example ruby has [bundler](http://bundler.io/) and node.js has [npm](https://www.npmjs.org/).
-Use a package manger and be sure to include the file that specifies package versions in the project.
+Use a package manager and be sure to include the file that specifies package versions in the project.

 Go through the dependencies list once in a while and check what packages have been updated and if the updates might be of interest.
 For example, you can do this easily with bundler using the command `bundle outdated` or with npm using `npm outdated`.